twistapps/modula-docs/_docs/common/installation/recommended.md

 Download updates right when they're ready and published
 - **"Under the Hood"** usage: no code in your `Assets/` folder at all.

-con: Not so straightforward to dig into the source code because it's hidden in `Packages/` folder.
+**con**: it's not so straightforward to dig into the source code because it's hidden in `Packages/` folder.

 Choose this method if you want Modula to work under the hood without littering your `Assets/` folder.